 The clearest wins are in the decisions that cost real money and are hardest to reverse.
 Tile, vanity finishes, mirror sizing, lighting placement, and paint colors all interact, and AI is excellent at showing those interactions before you commit.

-Floor tile is the highest-value preview.
+- Floor tile preview.
 A 12 by 24 inch matte porcelain reads completely different from a 4 by 4 hex, and both read different again under warm versus cool light.
-Upload a photo and test three tile options in your real room before ordering samples — most disappointing bathroom remodels are tile decisions that looked great in the showroom and wrong on the floor.
+Test three tile options in your real room before ordering samples — most disappointing remodels are tile decisions that looked great in the showroom and wrong on the floor.

-Vanity color and counter material are the second-strongest use.
+- Vanity color and counter material check.
 A walnut vanity with a white quartz top looks calm in one photo and heavy in another, depending on wall color and tile undertone.
-AI preview lets you see the same vanity against your actual wall color, with your actual mirror, before paying for delivery.
+The AI preview lets you see the same vanity against your actual wall color, with your actual mirror, before paying for delivery.

-Color palettes are easy to fake and easy to ruin.
+- Color palette across daylight conditions.
 Run versions in cool gray, warm white, soft greige, and a saturated accent wall.
-The version that holds up across morning, noon, and night light is the right one.
-If the bathroom has no window, treat that with the moves in brighten a windowless bathroom first, before letting AI suggest a paint color that depends on daylight.
+The version that holds across morning, noon, and night light is the right one.
+If the bathroom has no window, treat that with the moves in brighten a windowless bathroom first.

 What AI bathroom design does badly

-Plumbing is where AI hallucinates.
+- Plumbing is where AI hallucinates most.
 Drains move, supply lines disappear, and toilets relocate themselves to a new wall — none of which is actually possible without a $4,000–$8,000 rough-in change.
-Treat AI previews as styling demonstrations, not floor plans.
-If the preview shows the toilet on a new wall, ignore that change and ask your contractor before celebrating.
+If the preview shows the toilet on a new wall, ignore that change.

-Scale is the second weakness.
+- Scale is the second weakness.
 AI may shrink a 60-inch double vanity to look like a 36-inch single, or stretch a standard tub into a freestanding 72-incher that does not fit your room.
-Always verify dimensions against the actual product spec sheet before purchasing.
-The render is a sketch, not a measurement.
+Verify dimensions against the actual product spec sheet before purchasing.

-Grout color is wildly inconsistent.
+- Grout color is wildly inconsistent.
 Two renders of the same tile may show three different grout colors.
-Make grout a separate decision — confirm with your installer using a real grout sample on a real tile board.
+Make grout a separate decision — confirm with a real grout sample on a real tile board.

-Finally, the camera angle matters more in bathrooms than in any other room.
-Tight rooms photograph badly.
-Take the picture from the doorway with the camera at chest height, capture the floor, vanity, and at least one wall of tile, and avoid wide-angle phone modes that distort the proportions.
-A bad photo produces a bad preview no matter how good the tool is.
+- Camera angle matters more in bathrooms than in any other room.
+Take the picture from the doorway at chest height; avoid wide-angle phone modes that distort the proportions.

 How to use Re-Design for a bathroom preview